Low$_2$ computably enumerable sets have hyperhypersimple supersets: Abstract

 \section{Abstract}

 A longstanding question is to characterize the lattice of supersets (modulo finite sets), $\+L^*(A)$, of a low$_2$ computably enumerable (c.e.) set.
-The conjecture is that $\+L^*(A)\cong {\mathcal E}^*$ the lattice of all c.e. sets.
+The conjecture is that $\+L^*(A)\cong {\mathcal E}^*$.
 In spite of claims in the literature, this longstanding question/conjecture remains open.
 We contribute to this problem by solving one of the main test cases.
-We show that if c.e.\ $A$ is low$_2$ then $A$ has an atomless, hyperhypersimple superset.
+We show that if c.e.\ $A$ is low$_2$ then $A$ has an atomless hyperhypersimple superset.
+In fact, if $A$ is c.e.\ and low$_2$, then for any $\Sigma_3$-Boolean algebra~$B$ there is some c.e.\ $H\supseteq A$ such that $\+L^*(H)\cong B$.